hackergrrl/git-ssb-intro/README.md

 issues and pull requests.
 All without a centralized authority.

-There are at least a few public git-ssb web servers run by the community, for browsing git-ssb content without running your own scuttlebot:
+There are at least a few public git-ssb web servers run by the community, for browsing git-ssb content without running your own ssb-server:

 - https://git.scuttlebot.io

 ## Creating your first SSB git remote

-git-ssb makes scuttlebot act like a git remote.
+git-ssb makes ssb-server act like a git remote.
 Navigate to an existing git repository of yours and run

 ```